War Widows' Guild of Australia NSW

 The War Widows' Guild of Australia NSW Ltd is a not for profit membership-based organization whose mission is to promote and protect the interests of war widows in New South Wales.
 Established by women and for women in June 1946 the Guild has fought over the years to improve the financial and social circumstances of members.

-After years operating as an incorporated association, the NSW Guild became a public company limited by guarantee in 1998.
+After years operating as an incorporated association, the New South Wales Guild became a public company limited by guarantee in 1998.
 It is a public benevolent institution with deductible gift recipient status.

 History

-Mrs Jessie Vasey established the War Widows' Guild of Australia in Victoria in 1945 to bring war widows together to support each other and to speak with one voice to improve their circumstances.
-Within two years the organisation had spread across Australia, with the Guild being established in NSW in 1946.
-Guild clubs were established to support war widows across Sydney and NSW.
-Secretaries, including Mrs Una Boyce AM OBE, who was State Secretary of the Guild from 1961 to 1989, succeeded in achieving a range of concessions and benefits for war widows.
+Jessie Vasey established the War Widows' Guild of Australia in Victoria in 1945 to bring war widows together to support each other and to speak with one voice to improve their circumstances.
+Within two years the organisation had spread across Australia, with the Guild being established in New South Wales in 1946.
+Guild clubs were established to support war widows across Sydney and New South Wales.
+Secretaries, including Una Boyce, who was State Secretary of the Guild from 1961 to 1989, succeeded in achieving a range of concessions and benefits for war widows.
 Since its inception, the Guild has continued to advocate on behalf of war widows and offers friendship and services to its members.

 Motto

-The Guild's Motto is an extract from King George VI's Christmas message of 1941 and was adopted by the national Guild in 1949 at its third annual conference.
+The Guild's motto is an extract from King George VI's Christmas message of 1941 and was adopted by the national Guild in 1949 at its third annual conference.
 The extract was considered a suitable expression of their ideals:

 "We all belong to each other.
 We all need each other.
 It is in serving each other and in sacrificing for our common good that we are finding our true life."